Sourdough Tools and Equipment

 Make your own:

-- My How to Make a Sourdough Starter recipe and guide teaches you how to make a sourdough starter from scratch.
+- My How to Make a Sourdough Starter recipe teaches you how to make a sourdough starter from scratch.

 - The post includes recommendations for my favorite sourdough starter jars, ingredients, and spatulas.
 Making a starter is extremely rewarding and can take anywhere from a week to two weeks.